Haarlemmermeer: Railway

 Nederlandse Spoorwegen, the Dutch National Railways, serves the municipality with three stations: Hoofddorp, Nieuw-Vennep, and Schiphol Airport (which serves high speed rail as well).

 There was a network of local steam railways across Harlemmermeer in the early 20th century, the Haarlemmermeer railway lines.

 Water transport

 The Ringvaart is an important waterway for commercial and recreational boats alike.
 A portion of it forms part of the sailroute from Hollands Diep to the IJsselmeer, passable for ships with masts over 6 meters tall.
 There is also a connection to the Kaag Lake system (Kagerplassen), which extends to Leiden and beyond.

 There are several canals within Haarlemmermeer itself, the main ones are Hoofdvaart (Main Canal) and Kruisvaart (Cross Canal).
 But these had initially no connection to the outside waterways, meaning that goods had to be reloaded at the ring dike.
 In 1895 a double canal lock was built at Aalsmeer, boosting the economy.
 In the 1950s this lock was closed and the canals are once again no longer used for shipping.

 Government

-Local government
+City council

-The municipal council of Haarlemmermeer consists of 39 seats, which are in 2014 divided as follows:
+The municipal council of Haarlemmermeer consists of 39 seats, which at the 2022 municipal elections divided as follows: